Why should I take an IR35 test?

 You can submit your contract to an IR35 specialist for appraisal.
 Working together, you'll find ways to help establish that you’re not a disguised employee.Getting something like 'safe' will mean you taking action and working with a trusted third party.
 It will mean you taking nothing for granted.
 It will mean you have to take an IR35 test.
 It is that simple.

 If The Revenue contact you to say that they're opening an inquiry into the way you trade, don't panic.
 I mean, how much impact can an IR35 enquiry have on your business, anyway?

-Sure, you’d have to forego all the tax advantages of being a limited company contractor.
+Sure, you'd have to forsake all those tax advantages that make limited company contracting worthwhile.